jonaprieto/specs/src/architecture/ledger/fee-system.md

 # Fee system

-This specification should cover:
-- Fee & gas system for Namada
+This specification should covers fee & gas system for Namada.

 ## Transaction Fees